-In addition to performing with Manitou Winds, Anne serves as concertmaster with Encore Winds.
+Anne served as concertmaster with Encore Winds in Traverse City for several seasons and remains a frequent collaborator with local ensembles.
 She teaches private lessons and is a frequent member of the pit orchestra for Old Town Playhouse productions.

 Following several years of world travel and living in Michigan’s Upper Peninsula, she and her husband, Bruce, moved to Northwest Michigan to teach at the Leelanau School in Glen Arbor.
 Now a member of the faculty for over 20 years, she continues to teach guitar, jazz band, outdoor education, and senior leadership to eager students.

 Laura and her family live in an intentional community on a large farm in Leelanau County where they have horses, a dairy cow, chickens, pigs, and of course a large garden.
 Her son, Ian, recently graduated from NMU in Marquette with a degree in chemistry.
 Her daughter, Jessie, is currently pursuing a degree in Equine Therapy at Findlay University.